MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="pattern"></a>Modello

 13 cifre:
-- La prima cifra non è 0 o 9
+- la prima cifra non è pari a zero o nove
 - 12 cifre

 ### <a name="checksum"></a>Checksum